minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

    In this example, the ``minio-operator`` pod is MinIO Operator and the ``console`` pod is the Operator Console.

-   You can modify your Operator deplyoment by applying Kustomize patches.
+   You can modify your Operator deplyoment by applying kubectl patches.
    You can find examples for common configurations in the `Operator GitHub repository <https://github.com/minio/operator/tree/master/examples/kustomization>`__.

 #. *(Optional)* Configure access to the Operator Console port